ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 - Ensure NodeJS is installed.
 - Specific Ton libraries are required and include: @ton/ton 13.5.1+, @ton/core 0.49.2+ and @ton/crypto 3.2.0+.

-**OPTIONAL**: If you prefer to use GO instead JS, it is  necessary to install the [tonutils-go](https://github.com/xssnick/tonutils-go) library and the GoLand IDE to conduct development on TON.
+**OPTIONAL**: If you prefer to use Go instead of JS, it is necessary to install the  [tonutils-go](https://github.com/xssnick/tonutils-go) library and the GoLand IDE to conduct development on TON.
 This library will be used in this tutorial for the GO version.

 <Tabs groupId="code-examples">